silviaarellanogarcia/3D-Terrain-Generator/README.md

 ```bash
 $ git clone git@github.com:silviaarellanogarcia/3D-Terrain-Generator.git
 ```
-Then, you have to install the necessary libraries to execute the tool
+Then, you have to install the necessary libraries to execute the tool.
 ```bash
 $ pip install -r requirements.txt
 ```